RafRomB/imml/docs/overview.rst

 Examples
 --------

-We will use `Xs` as a synthetic multi-modal dataset for this demonstration.
-For the examples below, we will generate a random dataset to simulate a multi-modal scenario:
+For this demonstration, we will generate a random dataset, that we have called `Xs`, as a multi-modal dataset to simulate a multi-modal scenario:

 .. code:: python

     import numpy as np
     Xs = [np.random.random((10,5)) for i in range(3)] # or your multi-modal dataset

+You can use any other complete or incomplete multi-modal dataset.
 Once you have your dataset ready, you can leverage the `iMML` library for a wide range of machine learning tasks, such as:

 - Decompose a multi-modal dataset using `MOFA` to capture joint information.